One Day in Katakolon

 But leaving the port and cycling up the first hill of our tour, I was optimistic.
 Katakolon is a tiny port.
 Only five hundred people live there, the somewhat nearby ruins of Olympia being the only reason for ships to call upon that port.
 Due to the tiny size of our harbour village, we pretty much got out into nature immediately.
 It took us only a few minutes up the hill until we crossed the threshold of the town, and found us on a loose gravel road, leading through tunnels of blooming gorse, through olive orchards and past green pastures.
 Due to the port being situated on a headland, we cycled for quite some time along the hill’s ridgeline, the ocean visible on both sides.
 It took almost half an hour until we had reached the actual end of the promontory, the vast, blooming, the countryside of springtime Greece now to our left.
 And we turned towards it.

 A short descent brought us down to some old train tracks, almost entirely overgrown with grass and shrubbery and an excellent gravel road, which would lead us parallel to these tracks.
-This road had been the biggest gamble in terms of tour planning, as I never really could verify its full traversability via the satellite images available to me.
+This road had been the biggest gamble in tour planning, as I never really could verify its full traversability via the satellite images available to me.
 But for now, it seemed to pay off, as riding was smooth and easy.
-Well, it was, until a few turns later we noticed that now there was grass growing on some parts of the road.
+It was, until a few turns later, that now there was grass growing on some parts of the road.
 And it got higher with every turn until it was up to our knees.
 But luckily it was only grass and riding through it was quite a fun and unique experience.
 And soon the condition of the road improved again until we were back on old and cracked tarmac.

 And then we arrived at the next gravel road.
 And it immediately became apparent that we would not be able to pass that way.
 Not only was the road overgrown with thick grass, but also by large shrubs and even a few small trees.
 So, we instead decided to take a detour, which would lead us over a nearby hill, a town and church atop its peak.
-In that small town, we also met the first local of the day, who greeted us, to our surprise, in German.
+In that small town, we also met the first local of the day, who greeted us in German to our surprise.
 As it turns out, he had been living in Germany for quite some while, before emigrating back home to Greece with his wife.
-He was able to provide us with some useful information about the town and its monastery, making our detour not only worthwhile but also a rather considerable improvement of the tour overall.
+He provided us with some useful information about the town and its monastery, making our detour worthwhile and a rather considerable improvement of the tour overall.
 Experiences like this are what made me believe that a tour should never be taken for granted but always continuously worked on, and every possible variation explored.
-Quite frequently there are hidden gems left and right of the predetermined track, just waiting to be discovered.
+Quite frequently, hidden gems are left and right of the predetermined track, just waiting to be discovered.
 And when such a gem is found it feels like magic.

 Now, following that experience, we went on to ride further through the countryside.
 As someone who has only ever known Greece from summer holidays, I have to say it was shocking to me, how lush and green the land appeared.
 Flowers were blooming everywhere with some trees full of citrus fruits, and everything felt so alive.
 Compared to the dried-up brownish colour I remembered the same countryside in during the summer it was quite an eye-opener.

 But the most memorable moment of our tour was yet to come.
 After turning again, back towards the shore, we happened to stumble upon a destroyed village right where our tack met the sea.
-The street ended in the sand, in front of us the ruins of former homes littering the beach.
-There we met an old man who told us about the fierce winter storms, that every year took another row of houses.
-Most inhabitants had deserted the village already, but he was staying, because he liked to have his house available for his grandkids to vacation at sea.
+In front of us, the street ended in the sand, the ruins of former homes littering the beach.
+There we met an older man who told us about the fierce winter storms, that every year took another row of houses.
+Most inhabitants had deserted the village already, but he stayed because he liked to have his house available for his grandkids to vacation at sea.
 His home was, while still intact, now a seafront property.
 Even today I wonder what became of the village and the old man and the sea.
 It was quite a humbling experience, and for sure one, we did not expect to find.
 After leaving the destroyed village behind us, we found another beach, where we sat for a while on the sand and let the sun burn our skin.
 We wondered at the power of the water, that seemed smooth as glass on that day.
 And none of us went for a sim, despite the warm and fair weather.

 And from now on, it was only a long ride along the shore until we got back to our ship.
 We made one more stop at a Greek restaurant to enjoy some local specialities.
 And then it was time to return to our boat, and sail on to a new adventure.